 - Check your hotel room immediately for bed bugs.
 When you get into your room, place your bag(s) in the bathtub and head to the bed.
-Pull the covers back and look at the seams of the mattress and box spring for signs of live bugs, molted skin or dark/rusty spots of excrement.
+Pull the covers back and look at the seams of the mattress and box spring for signs of live bugs, molted skin, or dark/rusty spots of excrement.
 Check behind the headboards, look at the baseboards, and scan where the ceiling meets the wall for signs of live bugs or small stains.
 Note any suspicious smells.
 If you find bugs, grab your suitcase from the tub and head back to the front desk.
-Try another room on a different floor (infestations are often isolated) or switch hotels.
+Try another room on a different floor (infestations are sometimes isolated) or switch hotels.

 - Do NOT unpack your clothes and store them in a dresser.
 Hang things up or leave them in your suitcase.